-If you think like the most western people, you recognise three “normal” ways of living: 1.
-Living with your close family members.
-2. Living with your partner.
+If you think like most westerners, you recognise three ways of living: 1.
+Living with close family members.
+2. Living with spouse.
 3. Living solo.

-There is of course the fourth option.
-One can live with flat mates or room mates.
-This, however, is seen as a necessary evil for poor people and students.
-It’s nearly always considered as a temporary state of living.
+There’s a fourth option too of course: One can live with flat mates or room mates.
+This, is usually seen as a necessary evil and the suitable sollution for poor people or students.
+It’s considered as a temporary state of living.
 We would rather live solo, or in the best case, with a partner or family.

-In many cases, single people are desperate to find a partner.
-Meanwhile, couples struggle to keep their relationship blossoming assuming that one person could and should fulfil all their social needs.
+This could be linked to another problem: Single people are desperate to find a partner.
+Couples, however, struggle to keep their relationship blossoming, assuming that one person could and should fulfil all their social needs.

 The society is so centred around romantic relationships that we’ve forgotten that other types of human relationships exist.
 Those relationships could be even more crucial for individual’s well-being.